 Wireless Communications for IoT and Smart Agriculture

 A key benefit of IoT solutions is the wide range of wireless communication options available.
 IoT is not just limited to urban areas with extensive mobile coverage; support for LoRaWAN, 4G, Zigbee, Sigfox, WIFI and Satellite mean Smart Farming/Agriculture solutions work find in both urban, rural and very-remote environments.
-The low-power nature of IoT systems means nodes and sensors can be powered by battery, solar or other renewable sources.
+IoT systems’ low-power nature means nodes and sensors can be powered by battery, solar or other renewable sources.

-Almost any crop or farming business can optimise their operations using IoT.
+Almost any crop or farming business can optimise its operations using IoT.
 We have seen specific interest in the following: